nextpack/nextpack/README.md

 When you open the `src` directory, you will find `Say.php` and `Sing.php` they are the package API's (Entry points).
 Those two API's will be called by the user to get the package do what it's expected to do.

-####Feature 1: (Sing a Song)
+##### Feature 1: (Sing a Song)
-Feature 1 demonstrates the simplest scenario, it shows how to write the business logic inside the API class. (no drivers envlolved).
+Feature 1 demonstrates the simplest scenario, it shows how to write the business logic inside the API class. (no drivers involved).

 ```php
 class Sing extends Handler